RAF Jurby: Closure

-Post-RAF and Current use
+Post-RAF and current use

 During the early 1970s the camp area of the airfield was used as a training camp for the Territorial Army.

+Jurby Training Camp closed in late 1986 but the Officers mess remained until 1989.

 The airfield is in part still usable.
 Many of the airfield buildings on the northern side of the Ballamenagh Road were demolished in the mid to late 2000s and only the road and path layouts exist alongside foundations.